 As the silver mine developed, the town of Elkhorn grew.
 It thrived in the 1880s with its population reaching 2,500 people.
 A post office opened in 1884 and the railroad arrived in 1886.
 But as the mine’s production declined, so did the town.
 By 1900, there were less than 1,000 residents but the town still had a fraternity hall, a post office, a church, a school and over a dozen saloons.
 The post office closed in 1924 and the Northern Pacific Railroad removed its tracks in 1931.
 The town was abandoned in the 1970s, except for a handful of residents.

-Nevada City and Virginia City, while no longer ghost towns, are famous tourist attractions.
+Virginia City and Nevada City, while no longer ghost towns, are well-known tourist attractions.
 They are the perfect places to experience what Montana’s gold rush days were like.

 Ride the train between the towns, pan for gold, attend a live theater show, shop in unique gift and specialty shops and enjoy fine dining.
 There are plenty of accommodations including homey historic lodging options.